Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Introduction

 \section{Introduction}

 Subsystem codes are an important generalization of stabilizer codes \cite{bacon2006operator,kribs05,poulin2005stabilizer}.
 One of the motivations for this generalization was to simplify the error recovery process of quantum codes.
 Specifically, they can simplify the syndrome computation which involves the measurement of the stabilizer generators.
-Intuitively, we expect that a measurement involving fewer qubits is likely to be more robust than a measurement involving many qubits.
-While the natural approach would be to minimize the number of qubits participating in each check, subsystem codes offer an additional degree of freedom.
-Subsystem codes enable the reconstruction of the syndrome, i.e., the outcome of the stabilizer measurements, with smaller measurements.
-The Bacon-Shor codes, for instance, allow for the measurement of stabilizers with only two body operators \cite{bacon2006operator}.
-However, their stabilizers are global.
-In contrast, the topological subsystem color codes have local stabilizer generators while allowing for two body measurements for reconstructing the syndrome, \cite{bombin2010topological}.
+These codes are defined by a (non-Abelian) subgroup of Pauli group called the gauge group.
+Of particular interest are the codes with local gauge group.
+Topological subsystem color codes are a class of subsystem codes where generators of the gauge group as well the stabilizer of the code are local.

-Most of the studies on the performance of topological subsystem codes \cite{bombin2012universal,suchara2011constructions, gayatri2018decoding,higgott2020subsystem} focused on the depolarizing channel.
+The advantages of topological subsystem codes (TSCs) motivated many researchers to look at their performance under different noise models.
+Most of the studies on the performance of TSCs \cite{bombin2012universal,suchara2011constructions, gayatri2018decoding,higgott2021subsystem} focused on the depolarizing channel.
 The error correcting capabilities of TSCCs for handling leakage errors were explored in \cite{brown2019handling}.
 In contrast, the performance of TSCCs over the quantum erasure channel \cite{grassl1997codes}, which can be used to model qubit loss, has not been studied as much.
 Motivated by this gap, we began the study of topological subsystem color codes over the erasure channel and reported some preliminary results in \cite{ITW_TSCC}.
 Therein we proposed multiple two-stage erasure decoders for the TSCC derived from the square octagon lattice.
-Using a combination of various techniques including peeling and clustering we were able to achieve a threshold of 9.7\% in \cite{ITW_TSCC} for the TSCC derived from the square octagon lattice.
+Using a combination of various techniques like peeling and clustering we were able to achieve a threshold of 9.7\% in \cite{ITW_TSCC} for the TSCC derived from the square octagon lattice.
 However, this threshold was not optimal and there was room for improvement.